harvard-lil/perma-payments/README.md

 When you are finished, spin down Docker containers by running:

-    $ docker-compose down
+    $ docker compose down

-Your database will persist and will load automatically the next time you run `docker-compose up -d`.
+Your database will persist and will load automatically the next time you run `docker compose up -d`.

 Testing